bmun/huxley/docs/CONTRIBUTE.md

 	$ pip install -r requirements.txt

+### Management Files
+A couple of management files need to be in the repository root directory.
+They're actually in the scripts directory, so we'll symlink them:

+	$ sudo ln -s $(pwd)/scripts/manage/manage.py manage.py
+	$ sudo ln -s $(pwd)/scripts/manage/fabfile.py fabfile.py

 ### Initial Setup
 The first is to prepare the database.
 Huxley uses South, a schema migration management tool for Django.
 We'll generate our database tables from the models, bring South's migration history up to speed, and load some test data: